larsGroennegaard/reporting-demo-app/ai_context/config_rules.md

     }
   ]
 }

-QUESTION:
-how much value did our organic and paid search generate this year
+QUESTION:how much value did our organic and paid search generate this year{

-Answer
-{
   "reportArchetype": "engagement_analysis",
   "reportFocus": "time_series",
   "timePeriod": "this_year",